goschtl/zope/megrok.z3ctable/trunk/src/megrok/z3ctable/README.txt

 There is currently no output this is because the table itself contains no logic.
 The data is displayed by components called "Column".
-A Column is a multi adapter, adapting the view, the request and the table.
+A Column is a multi adapter, adapting the context, the request and the table.
 It permits a very flexible handling of the tables and the data representations.
 Let's define a simple Column::